fac-graduate-programme/Esmee-Fairbairn-Foundation/README.md

 - Add Login Feature
 - Unique questions for particular applications
 - Make logo and reference guidelines so it can be populated through Salesforce
 - Upload a snapshot of the application as a reference.
 Previously done with a word document as everything is editable in Salesforce.
-Incase someone incorrectly edited it in salesforce
+Incase someone incorrectly edited it in salesforce.
+- Show number of words left for each answer while the user is typing.
 # Project Timeline:clock1:

 ### Week 1: Design Week :triangular_ruler: